Veritable Lasagna

 vlMemRealloc

 vl_memory pointers have a header associated with them.
-This allows for implicit size tracking, among other things.

 ◆ vl_transient